Call to Earth

 • Stacey: Currently working as Chief Innovations Officer and Director of Operations for a cutting edge robotics company developing walking robots to inspect, repair and maintain wind turbines.
 I am a Fellow at the Institute of Marine Engineering, Science and Technology and a Chartered Marine Technologist.
 I am also a member of the Women's Engineering Society and a STEM ambassador.
 A passion for people, engineering, technology & our Oceans supported by a curious mind, hands-on approach and can-do attitude that strives for excellence.
 I am self-motivated, capable, pragmatic & solution orientated with a natural flair for prototyping & fabrication that built my family home, a private yacht and co-founded my first business before I was 25.
 Working remotely, offshore & underwater has delivered an enriching & rewarding lifestyle searching for endangered Ocean Giants in the Indian & Pacific Oceans to the regeneration of marine habitats & artificial reef fabrications during a 3yr contract in SE Asia.
 Co-founder of a successful commercial diving company and commercial diver working most of my life in a dynamic, male dominated fast paced industry, coached several members of the Royal Family and guest onboard the Royal Britannia Yacht, participated in elite endurance events, built agile multifunctional robots that service the clean tech sector to accelerate the green energy transition, worked globally in culturally diverse environments as a marine consultant, accumulated several thousand miles at sea including Trans-Atlantic crossings under sail, inspired young people through STEM with Professor Brian Cox and now a competitor in the 2025 World’s Toughest Row.

 • Stacey: Whilst I have no rowing experience, I have spent 28 years working in the maritime industry both offshore and subsea.
-Some of my sporting endeavours and highlights include competing in endurance running events including ultra runs up to 6800’, x country skiing in the Arctic Circle, diving with Ocean Giants in the Indian and Pacific Ocean, sailing across the Atlantic (more than once) as well as other remote corners of the world and both windsurfed and wing foiled in Asia and Africa.
+Some of my sporting endeavours and highlights include competing in endurance running events including ultra runs up to 6800’, x country skiing in the Arctic Circle, diving with Ocean Giants in the Indian and Pacific Ocean, sailing across the Atlantic a few times as well as other remote corners of the world and both windsurfed and wing foiled in Asia and Africa.
 I have lived, worked and travelled extensively around the world.

 • Stacey: My participation in the 2025 row challenge is a powerful way to draw attention to ocean protection to emphasize the importance of innovation and sustainable practices that deliver reliable, affordable solutions for a zero carbon world for future generations.